Aztec script: Structure and use

-Aztec was pictographic and ideographic proto-writing, augmented by phonetic rebuses.
+Aztec was a pictographic and ideographic proto-writing, augmented by phonetic rebuses.
 It also contained syllabic signs and logograms.
-There was no alphabet, but puns also contributed to recording sounds of the Aztec language.
+Although Western languages distinguish between the painted and the written, Aztec script does not have such a distinction, showing both continuously .There was no alphabet, but puns also contributed to recording sounds of the Aztec language.
 While some scholars have understood the system not to be considered a complete writing system, this is disputed by others.
 The existence of logograms and syllabic signs is being documented and a phonetic aspect of the writing system has emerged, even though many of the syllabic characters have been documented since at least 1888 by Nuttall.
 There are conventional signs for syllables and logograms which act as word signs or for their rebus content.
 Logosyllabic writing appears on both painted and carved artifacts, such as the Tizoc Stone.
 However, instances of phonetic characters often appear within a significant artistic and pictorial context.
 In native manuscripts, the sequence of historical events is indicated by a line of footprints leading from one place or scene to another.

 The ideographic nature of the writing is apparent in abstract concepts, such as death, represented by a corpse wrapped for burial; night, drawn as a black sky and a closed eye; war, by a shield and a club; and speech, illustrated as a little scroll issuing from the mouth of the person who is talking.
 The concepts of motion and walking were indicated by a trail of footprints.
+The illustration of concepts with graphic expressions contributed Aztec religions to denotation of roles and characterestics of deities in their pictures.
+An Aztec deity has different combinations of signs establishing a certain homogeneous meaning, rather than the use of a specific representation.
+Thus, each graphic sign on the picture of deities is an element of the divine personality.